TickerSparkInvestor Intelligence

 +How can you invest in Perplexity?

-If you want direct ownership, the first realistic path is to wait for an IPO.
-If Perplexity eventually files and lists, retail investors would typically buy shares through a brokerage once trading begins, or try to participate through an IPO allocation if their broker offers access.
-Right now, though, there is no IPO filing and the CEO has said not before 2028.
+For most retail investors, the first option is simple: wait for an IPO.
+If Perplexity eventually files and lists, you’d typically buy shares through a brokerage once trading begins, or try to participate through a broker’s IPO access program if one is offered.
+Right now, though, that path does not exist because the company is still private.

 Get market intelligence delivered daily.